 You’ll want to keep a low profile with keywords and their variations because Google wants you to avoid unnecessary details and maintain your business’s real-world name.
 Your competitors or Google can flag the name if they notice keyword stuffing.
 This is why it’s useful if your real business name includes the service and location.

-Here’s how typical results look, with only one result having the “pub” keyword in the name:
+Here’s an example of “pub Calgary”, with one result having the “pub” keyword in the name.

 Alternatively, you can sneak in some keywords using a Doing Business As (DBA) listing.
 The DBA will be your operating name, which differs from your legal business name.
 Most cities require you to file your DBA to protect customers who do business with you.

-You will wait for Google to change your name when and if they don’t recognize it as your business’s proper name.
-Once the change happens, you can submit proper documentation and claim the name to show you are “doing business as”.
+You can update your name to your DBA and if the listing gets flagged you can submit proper documentation and claim the name to show you are “doing business as”.

 Another way to protect your Google Business Name without having it updated by Google is to add services in your website logo in addition to the primary service you used in your Google Business Profile name.